Tools and resources to help your company expand globally

 Other Consumption Taxes

 Import duties vary between 0% and 35%.
 Excise duties apply to tobacco, wines, soft drinks, spirits, gasoline, lubricants, insurance premiums, automobile tyres, mobiles services, perfumes, jewellery, and precious stones.
-From 1 January 2021 through 31 December 2025, a 19% tax applies to certain electronic products (9.5% on products manufactured by companies benefitting from the incentive provided by the Tierra del Fuego province).
+From 1 January 2023 to 31 December 2025, certain electronic products are subject to a 19% tax, excluding specified radio broadcast receivers.
+For products manufactured by companies benefiting from the Tierra del Fuego province incentive, the rate is 9.5%.

 Export duties are imposed on goods with rates varying according to the type of goods.
-Furthermore, a 30% solidarity tax applies on all purchases of foreign currency by Argentine individuals for investment purposes, or by companies and individuals for payment of foreign expenditure (e.g. travel and accommodation, foreign digital services for personal use).
-As from 13 October 2022, the scope of the tax was extended to cover the acquisition outside Argentina (or within Argentina if provided by a nonresident) of personal, cultural, and recreational services (other than educational services), and the importation of certain luxury goods.
+Furthermore, a 30% solidarity tax applies to all foreign currency purchases by Argentine individuals for investment, and by companies and individuals for foreign expenses such as travel, accommodation, and personal use digital services.
+From 13 October 2022, the tax also covers the acquisition of personal, cultural, and recreational services outside Argentina (or within Argentina if provided by a nonresident) and the importation of luxury goods, including high-end cars and motorcycles, jets and private planes, recreational boats, premium alcoholic beverages, watches, pearls, diamonds, other precious stones, slot machines, and cryptocurrency mining machines.

 Return to top